-LAWS OF GUYANA No. 8] [A.D.
-2018 Consecutive sentences.
-51. A court that sentences a juvenile may order that the sentence be served consecutively if the juvenile-(a) has been sentenced for another offence; or (b) is found guilty of more than one offence.
-Duration of sentences 52.
-Subject to section 38 (4) to (8), no sentence or combination of sentences imposed at the same ordered at the same time for a single offence or with respect to different time. offences shall continue in force for more than five years.
-Duration of sentences 53.
-If a sentence is ordered in respect of an offence committed by a juvenile imposed at different after the commencement of, but before the completion of, any sentence times. ordered on the juvenile-(a) the sentence may be served consecutively to the sentences ordered in respect of the previous offence; and (b) the combined duration of all the sentences may exceed five years.
-Sentence continues 54.
-A sentence ordered on a juvenile continues in accordance with its terms when juvenile becomes after the juvenile becomes an adult. an adult.
-Supervision 55.
-If a juvenile has begun to serve a portion of a sentence ordered under inoperative when section 43 (j), (k), or (l) or section 44 (a), (b), (d), (e) or (f) in the community additional custodial sentence ordered. subject to conditions under sections 45 and 46 at the time an additional custodial sentence is ordered under this Act, the probation, deferment of custody, serving a portion of the sentence in the community under supervision, shall become inoperative and the juvenile shall be committed to custody until the end of the portion of the sentence.
+52. Subject to section 38 (4) to (8), no sentence or combination of sentences ordered at the same time for a single offence or with respect to different offences shall continue in force for more than five years.

+Duration of sentences imposed at different times.

+- 53. If a sentence is ordered in respect of an offence committed by a juvenile after the commencement of, but before the completion of, any sentence ordered on the juvenile- - (a) the sentence may be served consecutively to the sentences ordered in respect of the previous offence; and - (b) the combined duration of all the sentences may exceed five years.

+Sentence continues when juvenile becomes an adult.
+54. A sentence ordered on a juvenile continues in accordance with its terms after the juvenile becomes an adult.

+Supervision inoperative when additional custodial sentence ordered.
+55. If a juvenile has begun to serve a portion of a sentence ordered under section 43 (j), (k), or (l) or section 44 (a), (b), (d), (e) or (f) in the community subject to conditions under sections 45 and 46 at the time an additional custodial sentence is ordered under this Act, the probation, deferment of custody, serving a portion of the sentence in the community under supervision, shall become inoperative and the juvenile shall be committed to custody until the end of the portion of the sentence.

-Reasons for the 56.
-When a court orders a sentence, it shall record reasons for the sentence sentence. and shall, on request, give or cause to be given a copy of the sentence and the reasons to the juvenile, the juvenile's counsel, a parent of the juvenile or an adult assisting the juvenile, the Director of Juvenile Justice and the Chief Probation Officer.
-Warrant of committal 57.
-(1) When a juvenile is committed to custody, the court shall issue or and custody during cause to be issued a warrant of committal. transfer.
-(2) A juvenile who is committed to custody may, in the course of being transferred to and from custody and the court, be held under the supervision and control of a police officer or in any temporary holding facility established under section 73(c) or designated under section 75.
+Reasons for the sentence.

+56. When a court orders a sentence, it shall record reasons for the sentence and shall, on request, give or cause to be given a copy of the sentence and the reasons to the juvenile, the juvenile's counsel, a parent of the juvenile or an adult assisting the juvenile, the Director of Juvenile Justice and the Chief Probation Officer.

+Warrant of committal and custody during transfer.

+- 57. (1) When a juvenile is committed to custody, the court shall issue or cause to be issued a warrant of committal. - (2) A juvenile who is committed to custody may, in the course of being transferred to and from custody and the court, be held under the supervision and control of a police officer or in any temporary holding facility established under section 73(c) or designated under section 75.

 (3) Section 34(4) applies in respect of a juvenile held under the supervision and control of a police officer pursuant to subsection (2).
-Court to specify 58.
-When making a custodial order the court shall specify the level of custody level. custody appropriate for the juvenile, after taking into account the following factors and any other provision of this Act-(a) that the appropriate level of custody for the juvenile is the one that is the least restrictive to the juvenile, having regard tothe seriousness of the offence in respect of which the (i) juvenile was committed to custody and the circumstances in which that offence was committed; (ii) the needs and circumstances of the juvenile, including proximity to family, school, employment and support services; and (iii) the safety of the juvenile and other juveniles in custody;

-(b) that the level of custody should allow for the best possible match of programmes to the juvenile's needs and behaviour, having regard to the findings of any assessment in respect of the juvenile; and

-(c) the likelihood of the juvenile escaping.
+Court to specify custody level.

+- 58. When making a custodial order the court shall specify the level of custody appropriate for the juvenile, after taking into account the following factors and any other provision of this Act- - (a) that the appropriate level of custody for the juvenile is the one that is the least restrictive to the juvenile, having regard to- - (i) the seriousness of the offence in respect of which the juvenile was committed to custody and the circumstances in which that offence was committed: - (ii) the needs and circumstances of the juvenile, including proximity to family, school, employment and support services; and - (iii) the safety of the juvenile and other juveniles in custody; - (b) that the level of custody should allow for the best possible match of programmes to the juvenile's needs and behaviour, having regard to the findings of any assessment in respect of the juvenile; and - (c) the likelihood of the juvenile escaping.